 Call your doctor if you develop a rash, bleeding, or bruising.

 Protect your skin from cuts and scrapes, and be very careful when using sharp objects.
+Use electric razors for shaving to prevent cuts and bleeding.

 Take steps to prevent constipation, which can lead to hemorrhoids and bleeding.